BartMassey/readline-nonl/README.md

 ## Build and Run

-You will need installations of all of the above-indicated languages on your machine.
-They are all available as Debian Linux packages, with the obvious names.
+You will need installations of all of the above-indicated language implementations on your machine.
+They are all available as Debian Linux packages with quite guessable names.
 It is presumably clear how to run `test.sh` from the comments in the previous section.

 ## Future Work